neogeny/TatSu/docs/syntax.rst

     { /./ !e} e
 ..

-    This is an example of the use of the *skip to* expression for recovery:
+    This is an example of the use of the "*skip to*" expression for recovery:

 .. code:: ocaml